-This scenic hike ascends through meadows and trees up the South Fork Clear Creek Valley to beautiful Lake Ann, an aquamarine gem cradled in a small cirque of 13,000-ft. peaks along the Continental Divide.
-As you ascend the trail enjoy fine views of the Three Apostles rising to the southwest and Huron Peak towering above the east side of the valley.
+This scenic hike ascends through meadows and trees up the South Fork Clear Creek valley to beautiful Lake Ann, an aquamarine gem cradled in a small cirque of 13,000-ft. peaks along the Continental Divide.
+As you ascend the trail enjoys fine views of the Three Apostles rising to the southwest and Huron Peak towering above the east side of the valley.

 Extend the hike by climbing the trail to a saddle on the Continental Divide with terrific views of the Taylor Valley to the south, the Elk Mountains to the west and Huron Peak (14,003-ft.) and the 13,000-ft. summits lining the north side of the Clear Creek valley to the north.